 Sunny represented the Jack Rabbits in competition for eleven years.
 Competing for the Gunn High School Varsity Track Team, Sunny was the 2008 Sophomore, 2009 Junior and 2010 Senior Athlete of the Year.
 She was a top finisher in the Central Coast Section Championships in the 100m hurdles, 300m hurdles and the Long Jump.
 She was 2009 CCS LJ Champion (18’10″) & qualified for the ’09 California State meet in both the 300m hurdles and Long Jump.
-Sunny’s Track & field accomplishments earned her a Track Scholarship to CAL!
-Sunny is in her 4th year on the CAL Track team, and after overcoming a torn achilles she qualified in the Long Jump for the PAC 12 Championships.
-She is enjoying her team and studies at CAL, majoring in Sociology.
-Sunny is also very passionate about Healthy Living, Nutrition and Fitness.
-Check out and follow her on Instagram: @purely_paleo !
-She is a USATF member, and has been a Jack Rabbits coach since 2006.
+Her Track & Field accomplishments earned her a Track Scholarship to CAL!
+Sunny graduated from UC Berkeley in December 2014.

 As a youth competitor, Windy’s Jack Rabbits relay team were the 4X100 Meter winners in the 2009 Hershey Track and Field Regionals in San Jose.
 In Stanley Middle School, Windy’s events included sprints, relays, long jump, triple jump & high jump.
 She holds the 6th Grade Girls 200 Meter School Record in 29.6!
 She helped to lead her 7th grade team to win the Overall County Championship.
-Her most recent accomplishment was winning the 8th Grade 100 meter for the League/County Championship!
-Last year, 2013, she won The Coaches Award for Sportsmanship, Devotion & Attitude from her school.
-Windy is very experienced in Track & Field.
-She has traveled to Helsinki & Beijing to watch her Aunt, Grace Upshaw, in World Championships & the Olympics.
-Windy is a USATF member, and has been a Jack Rabbits junior coach since 2008.
+In 2013, a highlight was winning the 8th Grade 100 meter for the League/County Championship and receiving The Coaches Award for Sportsmanship, Devotion & Attitude from her school!
+As a freshman at Acalanes HS, Windy set the 100m Hurdle Record, and it was only her second time ever racing it!